-Dr. Meagan Orsag & Dr. Eric Roberts
+- Dr. Eric Roberts

-- Tuesday, February 1st: Understanding and Supporting the Evaluation and IEP Process (Dr. Whiteside) – Click this for more information and to view the video
+- Tuesday, February 1st: Understanding and Supporting the Evaluation and IEP Process (Dr. Whiteside)

 - Tuesday, March 1st: Seeing College as a Possibility For All Students: Transition To Higher Education For Students With Disabilities (Drs.
-Montague/Gilson) – Click this for more information and to view the video
+Montague/Gilson)

-- Tuesday, April 5th: Academic Instruction for students with extensive support needs: Making Learning Meaningful (Dr. Thompson) – Click this for more information and to view the video
+- Tuesday, April 5th: Academic Instruction for students with extensive support needs: Making Learning Meaningful (Dr. Thompson)

 - Tuesday, June 7th: Promoting the Power of Peers: Peer-Mediated Interventions for Students with IDD (Dr. Perrott/Gilson)

 In order to participate, you must register.
 There are two options per seminar; In-Person and Virtual.
 You must register for each seminar separately.

 - Virtual: If you register for virtual attendance, you will receive a Zoom link via email.